arnaudeveloper/msp430-HM10/README.md

               //Code...
           }
           //Code...
       }// End of owner protocol
  ```
+ In that case we use global variables to change the state.
+In that case case `master_dectected` will change to `TRUE`, and the MAC addres will be stored.